zzonyo/trust-docs-test/source/index.html.md

    `"req": "market.$contract_code.trade.detail",`

-   `"id": "id generated by client"// “id” string is optional currently.
-Server will return with null` because client ID is not necessary
+   `"id": "id generated by client"` // “id” string is optional currently.
+Server will return with null because client ID is not necessary

 `}`